Sea of Faces: Music videos

 The video of "Not What You See" consists of the band playing on a stage in a white room.
 Powder is on the stage which adds to the visual of the band jumping up and down.
 The video appears to be in black and white but actually has some color to it.

 The video of "Sea of Faces" shows the band playing in a dark room much like their video for "Run".
-Also shows is Jon Micah Sumrall walking along the streets along with many other different people.
+It also shows Jon Micah Sumrall walking along the streets along with many other different people.

 Awards

 On 2005, the album was nominated for a Dove Award for Rock Album of the Year at the 36th GMA Dove Awards.